NakhlehLab/MaCroDNA/Resampling_stability_analyses/README.md

 > Bian, Shuhui, et al. "Single-cell multiomics sequencing and analyses of human colorectal cancer."
 Science 362.6418 (2018): 1060-1063.

 The instructions and scripts for reproducing the results on the Barretts' esophagus data set are provided in the subdirectory [BE_data_analyses](./BE_data_analyses).
-To see the instructions and scripts for reproducing the results on the colorectal cancer data set, please visit the subdirectoy [CRC_data_analyses](./CRC_data_analyses).
+To see the instructions and scripts for reproducing the results on the colorectal cancer data set, please visit the subdirectory [CRC_data_analyses](./CRC_data_analyses).